 DLR and/or ESA are providing support for DAI efforts through a university affiliated individual.

-UKSA is supportive of David Giaretta’s volunteer effort.
+UKSA is supportive of David Giaretta’ volunteer effort.

 NARA is providing active participant for DAI in general USA support is expected to continue.
 There are also several experienced US participants volunteering their time.
 Another participant is receiving travel support from Google to participate in DAI efforts and other related digital preservation efforts.